 $ sudo bash -c 'echo "nameserver 127.0.0.1" > /etc/resolver/tst'

-At this point, we are ready to start the dnsmasq service.
+At this point, I am ready to start the dnsmasq service.
 However, it needs to be started with root privileges, so I am going to again create my own shell script to start and stop dnsmasq.
-I called it dnsctl:
+I called it dnsctl.
+Create an executable dnsctl

 #!/bin/zsh